sparamesvaran/PicoGuide/README.md

 ## Additional information

-It is suggested that you use the `hello_multicore/multicore.c` file as a starting point for the `multicore` temperature DAQ codebase.
+It is suggested that you use the `hello_multicore/multicore.c` file as a starting point for task `a` of the DAQ part of the SCIF30001 capstone 3 exercise.

 The `hello_multicore/CMakeLists.txt` file already has the necessary statements to link against the Pico `ADC`, `RTC`, and `multicore` libraries.
 You should not need to modify `hello_multicore/CMakeLists.txt` to use these functionalities.